CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 ### Copernicus Data Space Ecosystem

 The Copernicus Data Space Ecosystem does not only provide the possibility to browse, visualize and download Copernicus and other programs earth observation data, it also provides several options for further processing the data in the cloud.
 Almost all of the services require self registration, which everyone can do for free.
-Check out their website for all [available dataset descriptions](https://documentation.dataspace.copernicus.eu/Data.html) (note that duplicates may be available due to reprocessing by newest baselines).
+Check out their website for all [available dataset descriptions](https://documentation.dataspace.copernicus.eu/Data.html) (note that duplicates may be available due to reprocessing with newest baselines).

 The [Copernicus Data Space Ecosystem Browser](https://dataspace.copernicus.eu/browser/) serves as a central hub for accessing and exploring  Earth observation and environmental data provided by the Copernicus Sentinel constellations, contributing missions, auxiliary engineering data, on-demand data and more (Check out the [documentation on Data](https://documentation.dataspace.copernicus.eu/Data.html) for more details) .
 Users can visualize, compare and analyze and download all this data.